jdores/basic-site-public/README.md

 # basic-site-public

-A basic website quickly getting a webserver up and running
+A basic website to quickly get a webserver up and running